Which is it: St. Olaf or Saint Olaf? Is it email or e-mail? What about commas — should you put one before the “and”? Does it matter?

 Wrong: A member of the Band, he was also a familiar sight at the Center.

-Capitalize the formal names of specific events occurring at the college: Commencement 2002, Fall Open House, Honors Day 2002, the Dittmann Center Dedication.
+Capitalize the formal names of specific events occurring at the college: Commencement 2002, Fall Open House, Honors Day 2002, the Center for Art and Dance Dedication.

 Right: New York City firefighter Brenda Berkman was selected to be the keynote speaker for